 Economic assets such as residential and nonresidential buildings are at risk.
-These assets that are exposed to natural hazards are referred to as a country's
+These assets that are exposed to natural hazards are referred to as a country's Building Exposure.

-Building Exposure

-The map provides the value of residential and non-residential buildings in each province at risk from hurricanes and earthquakes.
+The map highlights the relative values of residential and nonresidential buildings by zones that are at risk from hurricanes and earthquakes.